 Sixteen indoor servants were employed at Coombe House, and presumably at least as many on the estate.
 The Beaufoy Family’s private library, which included a Shakespeare First Folio bought in 1851 and Dr Samuel Johnson’s armchair acquired in 1859, was moved to Coombe House in 1909, though the First Folio was sold in 1912.
 The south wing was enlarged to create a ballroom to celebrate the marriage of daughter Margaret Hilda at much the same time.

 Mark Hanbury Beaufoy was chairman of The Kennel Club from 1920 until his death in 1922.
-The estate was sold in 1930, with Coombe House turned into a luxury hotel.
+The estate was sold in 1930, with Coombe House turned into a luxury hotel, owned in 1935 by a Mr and Mrs Whitaker, and in 1939 by S. Wormald.
 In 1943 it became a USAAF Rest Home for American bomber crews based in the UK.
 The last of the Beaufoys involved in the vinegar business, George Maurice, was killed when a Luftwaffe bomb fell on the Lambeth works in 1941.
 The Beaufoy brand was phased out after 1961, while the factory was converted into upmarket housing.
 Its white cupola can still be seen from trains approaching Vauxhall Station from the south-west.

 Most recently Coombe House has been part of the complex of St Mary’s independent school, which closed in 2020.
-Dorset Council has bought the site with a view to making better provision for children and young people with special educational needs and disabilities, who might otherwise have to be accommodated much further afield.
-The views of Dorset residents and other interest groups are being sought until 18 March at dorsetcouncil.gov.uk/st-marys-survey
+The sisters of the Institute of the Blessed Virgin Mary bought the house in 1945 and opened a school for boarding and day girls, gradually adding to the facilities.
+Dorset Council has acquired the site with a view to making better provision for children and young people with special educational needs and disabilities, who might otherwise have to be accommodated much further afield.
+The views of Dorset residents and other interest groups were being sought until 18 March 2021 at dorsetcouncil.gov.uk/st-marys-survey

 The photographs of Coombe House are from Gold Hill Museum’s Tyler Collection.